The Science Behind AJN003

 • Decreased caloric intake

-While injectable incretins have been shown to be effective at glycemic control and weight loss, they have not shown the levels of remission, glycemic efficacy or weight loss associated with bariatric surgery. ¹⁰ ¹¹
+While injectable incretins demonstrate effectiveness for glycemic control and weight loss, they have not achieved the levels of diabetes remission or glycemic efficacy observed with surgery. ¹⁰ ¹¹

 • Administered orally as a capsule

-• Forms a transient, local coating (approximately 4-6 hours) in the stomach and proximal intestine (both duodenum and jejunum)
+• Forms a transient, local, and protective coating (approximately 6 hours) in the stomach and proximal intestine (both duodenum and jejunum)

 No systemic absorption